 If you suffered any of these violations at any repair facility in California within the last four years, contact Lauby, Mankin & Lauby LLP for a free consultation.
 Our attorneys are very experienced in representing auto mechanics and other piece rate workers, and we typically handle these cases on a contingency fee basis such that you are not required to pay any fee unless you recover.

 We are currently engaged in lawsuits on behalf of our clients with the following repair facilities for unpaid wages and other violations.
 If you worked at one of these facilities or another, and wish to provide information or make a claim, please contact Lauby.
 Mankin & Lauby LLP for a free consultation.

-Contact Lauby, Mankin & Lauby, LLP today for a free consultation in your employee violation case.
-Click here to contact Southern California’s leader in defending employee rights.
+Contact Lauby, Mankin & Lauby, LLP today, Southern California’s leader in defending employee rights, for a free consultation in your employee violation case.